fabiencro/knmt/README.md

 ### UNK replacement
 In general, the translation process may generate some tags `T_UNK_X`, where `X` is an integer.
 The model learned to generate these tags if it was given some training data containing `UNK` tags (see data preparation section).
 If the model generate a `T_UNK_X` tag, it indicates it thinks that the correct word that should have been generated is outside of its vocabulary, but corresponds to the translation of the source word at position `X`.
 One can then try to replace these tags with the correct translation using bilingual dictionnnaries (such an idea was originally proposed in (Luang et al., 2015) ).

-A simple small script `replace_tgt_unk.py` is provided that can do this automatically.
+`knmt utils` is a subcommand of `knmt` that contains sub-subcommands (yes, sub-subcommands are a bit unusual) giving access to some utility scripts.
+The command `knmt utils replace_tgt_unk` is provided to do this `UNK` tag replacement automatically.
 It expects a dictionnary in JSON format associating source language words to their translation.
 After having generated the translation `translation.txt` of input file `input.txt` using the `knmt eval` command, one can generate a file `translation.no_unk.txt` in which `UNK` tags have been replaced with the following command:

-      ./replace_tgt_unk.py translation.txt input.txt translation.no_unk.txt --dic dictionary.json
+      knmt utils replace_tgt_unk translation.txt input.txt translation.no_unk.txt --dic dictionary.json

 ## Using GPUs